 Start working your soil in advance and prepare the area so that the roots of your peonies can begin to settle.
 Peonies need fertile, moist soil, but they also need the soil to be well-drained.

 If the area in which you intend to plant your peonies is prone to water puddles, then this is NOT the ideal area for your peonies.
-Instead, choose an area of your yard that gets full sun, and is less susceptible to collecting water.
+Instead, choose a spot in your yard that gets full sun, and is less susceptible to collecting water.

 Before you plant, make sure to work some organic matter into the soil.
 Then water the area generously to let the soil soak in as much moisture and nutrients as possible.